How to Pay off Collections

-Collection companies often mislead consumers into thinking that paying off collections will raise their credit scores.
-In reality, paying off collections can lower your credit score.
-Collections are usually reported as a “9” status or collection account, indicating the creditor has already written off the account and assigned it to collections.
-Once reported, the damage to your credit score is irreversible unless the item is removed completely.
+Many collection companies mislead consumers by suggesting that paying off collections improves credit scores.
+However, this is not always true.
+In fact, paying off collections can sometimes lower your score.
+Collections usually appear as a “9” status or collection account, which shows that the creditor has written off the balance and handed the account to a collection agency.
+Once reported, this damage remains unless the item is fully removed.

 Understanding Collection Accounts